programminghistorian/ph-submissions/en/drafts/originals/interactive-visualization-with-plotly.md

 {% include figure.html filename="en-or-interactive-visualization-with-plotly-07.png" alt="Animation Frame: Male and female homicide charges, Philadelphia (1902-1932)" caption="Figure 7.
 Male and female homicide charges, Philadelphia (1902-1932)" %}

 ### Adding Animations: Dropdown Bars

 Dropdown bars can also be added to Plotly Express figures, although are more complicated than adding an animation frame.
 They can allow users to switch between a wide variety of display options, including changing colours, lines, axes and even variables.
-In our first example, we will be using a dropdown bar to **switch between two different types of graph** (a stacked barchart and piechart).
+In our first example, we will be using a dropdown bar to **switch between two different types of graph** (a stacked bar chart and pie chart).

 #### Example 1: Switching between types of graph

 When creating figures with dropdown bars, the first step is to create the initial graph *without* a dropdown bar (i.e. the first graph which your users will see).
-We'll begin by creating a stacked barchart showing counts of weapon use by male and female homicide suspects:
+We'll begin by creating a stacked bar chart showing counts of weapon use by male and female homicide suspects:

 ```python
 # Create stacked bar chart showing counts per weapon use